Best Beginner RC Planes

 If you're new to the radio control flying hobby, you're more than likely getting a bit overwhelmed with the choice of rc planes out there.
 Man, it's overwhelming for the experienced hobbyist, let alone for a total newbie!

-There's a multitude of rc airplanes these days, waaaay more than there ever was when I learned to fly back in the, erm, early 1980s.
+There's a multitude of rc airplanes these days, waaaay more than there ever was when I learned to fly back in the early 1980s.
 So it's not too surprising that you're scratching your head about which plane to buy.

-All come from Horizon Hobby and I can personally recommend the quality of their brands.
-I don't work for Horizon, nor do I receive their products for free, but I've had more than a few of their models over the years, and I do genuinely think that Horizon brands offer great value, with a solid support network for any after-sales issues.
+The planes shown below come from Horizon Hobby and I can personally recommend the quality of their brands.
+I don't work for Horizon, nor do I receive their products for free, but I've had more than a few of their aircraft over the years, and I do genuinely think that Horizon brands offer great value, with a solid support network for any after-sales issues.

-My recommendations for the best beginner rc planes (in size/price order) are...
+My recommendations for the best beginner rc planes currently on offer (in size/price order) are...

 With a wingspan of just over 600mm (approx. 2ft.) the 4-channel Sport Cub S is small and perfectly suitable for self-teaching.
 Admittedly, small isn't always best for learning to fly rc because, generally, bigger planes fly better.
 Smaller ones can be twitchy, and disorientation can be more of a problem.
 But with that said, the trademark Horizon Hobby auto-stabilization technology makes life easier, and this beginner rc plane has been a big hit with newbie rc pilots.